 The Alaska Occupational Safety and Health Program is located in the Alaska Department of Labor and Workforce Development, Division of Labor Standards and Safety.
-Commissioner Heidi Drygas heads the Department.
-Director Deborah Kelly heads the Labor Standards and Safety Division.
-AKOSH is divided into two sections.
-Acting Chief of Enforcement J. Ron Anderson supervises the enforcement program.
-Enforcement has one OSH Analyst position (Assistant Chief), five Industrial Hygienist (IH) positions and six Safety & Compliance officer positions.
-Krystyna Markiewicz, as the Chief of Consultation and Training, supervises the Consultation and Training program.
-Consultation currently has three Industrial Hygienist (IH) positions, eight Safety & Compliance consultant positions and one Training Specialist II.
+Commissioner Dr. Tamika Ledbetter heads the Department.
+Deputy Director Terre Gales heads the Labor Standards and Safety Division and is currently acting as the Chief of Occupational Safety and Health heads AKOSH, which is divided into two sections: Enforcement and Consultation and Training.
+The Enforcement section has one Assistant Chief of Enforcement who supervises five Industrial Hygienists (IH), five safety compliance officers, and one safety compliance officer detailed for retaliation investigations.
+The Consultation and Training section has one Assistant Chief of Consultation and Training who supervises three Industrial Hygienists (IH), eight safety compliance consultants and one Training Specialist II.